 You see their average Tableau analyst salary in India based on their years of experience:

 |Early-career (1–4 years)||₹5,22,000|

 Are you preparing for Software Testing job interviews?
 Check out the top Software Testing Interview Questions.

 Tableau Analyst Learning Path

-Becoming an analyst requires you to learn a lot of skills and acquire certifications in various tableau software like tableau desktop, tableau server, and tableau online.
+Becoming an analyst requires you to learn a lot of skills and acquire certifications in various tableau software like tableau desktop, tableau server, tableau architecture, and tableau online.
 Compared to other BI and analytics tools, Tableau has a steep learning curve and requires more effort to master its tools.

 However, with a smart strategy and certain certifications, you can excel in Tableau and flourish in your career.

 Below are the four main stages that you need to cover in order to become a skilled Tableau analyst: